tacetool/TACE/README.md

-# SymQEMU
+# TACE

-This is binary-only symbolic/concolic executor based on QEMU and SymCC and TACE.
+This is a binary-only symbolic/concolic executor based on QEMU, SymCC, and TACE.

 ## How to build

-To understand build steps please check (Dockefile)[Dockefile].
-It is considered as self-documented steps.
+To understand the build steps, please check (Dockefile)[Dockefile].
+It is considered a self-documented step.
-Build is happening through several stages of building foundations where TACE pathes applied to required components.
+The build happens through several stages of building foundations where TACE patches are applied to required components.

-To build a test case it is enough to do following:
+To build a test case, it is enough to do the following:

-> please install docker depends on the system you use.
+> Please install docker depending on the system you use.

 ```
 docker build -t tace -f Dockefile .
 docker run -it --rm tace /bin/bash
 ```

-> This will build the required docker container and environment which is ready to go for development.
+> This will build the required docker container and environment, which is ready to go for development.
 >
 > All necessary patches are applied.
-Though updating Dockerfile to use other source repos are possible.
+Updating the Dockerfile to use other source repos is possible.

-## How to run basic example
+## How to run a basic example

-Basic example is a program that represents approach where bloating of symbolic deps happening due to deps between branches.
+A basic example program that represents an approach where bloating of symbolic deps happens due to deps between branches.

 ```cpp
 //symbex2.c